Professional Employer Organizations (PEOs) act as liaisons in the wonderful and wicked world of Human Resources.

 The value of PEOs isn't limited to one specific service, but one of the core components of the PEO-business relationship is scalability and flexibility.

 PEOs can cater their services to your specific business needs.
 For example, small businesses often have little-to-no HR assistance.
-The average small business owner spends over a quarter of their time dealing with HR problems, and that doesn't include the potential 18 hours per week they spend solely on HR administration.
+The average small business owner spends over a fifth of their time dealing with HR problems, and that doesn't include the potential 18 hours per week they spend solely on HR administration.

 In an effort to save time, many small business owners push HR responsibility to untrained employees in other departments.
 But leaving compliance and workforce management in the hands of untrained professionals is a costly mistake.
 This is where PEOs come into play.
 A respectable PEO can take over virtually all of your HR administration needs (e.g., benefits, payroll, compliance, etc.)